2022 Blacksnake NIETOC

 · Argument style: Attack the issue, not the person or their style.
 A debater should be able to persuade a judge through strength of argument, never Ad Hominem attacks.

 I will base my decisions on performance quality for each event.
+Clear speaking style, familiarity with script or case, accurate pronunciation, and the attitude toward and respect for fellow competitors.

 Century High school Asst.
 Coach